szab0lcs9/automatic_number_plate_recognition/README.md

 # Automatic Number Plate Recognition

-The program plays a video from youtube and recognizing number plates from cars.
+Plays a video from youtube and recognizing number plates from cars.

 ## Requirements:
 To use this program it will be neccessary to have the packages that written below, however the script will automatically installing these.